 All MLL's business is unit-linked and written in the United Kingdom.
 MLL's revenue is primarily generated by fees earned on the unit-linked insurance policies.
-Also it earns revenue from a PAF, a fixed per annum fee applicable to defined benefit schemes and implemented in November 2023.
-In addition, Mobius invests surplus end of day cash overnight in Government-only MMFs which has led to an increase in other income.
-MLL's directors are satisfied with the company's performance and are encouraged by the opportunities open to it.
+Additionally, it earns revenue from a PAF, a fixed per annum fee applicable to defined benefit schemes, and other income from surplus end of day cash it invests overnight in MMFs.

-MLL's directors are satisfied with the company's performance and are encouraged by the opportunities open to it.
-The directors are very satisfied with the strong pipeline, in particular the AuA that is due to onboard in Q2 2024.
+MLL's directors are satisfied with the company's performance and are encouraged by the strong pipeline of opportunities open to it, against the current market backdrop.